PJM Glossary

 Capacity Transfer Rights (CTR)

-A method of allocating the economic value of transmission import capability that exists into a constrained Locational Deliverability Area (LDA) to Load Serving Entities (LSEs).
+A method of allocating the economic value of transmission import capability that exists in a constrained load serving area to load serving entities.

 Carrying Charges